The Ultimate Beginners Guide to the Rules of Pickleball

 Now for the Rules of Play

 So, we know how to serve and how the game is scored, but what about when the ball is in-play?
-There are some interesting rules to pickleball that make it stand out from other racquet sports, the ‘two bounce’ rule being one.
+There are some interesting rules of pickleball that make it stand out from other racquet sports, the ‘two bounce’ rule being one.

 The Two-Bounce Rule